chef/chef-web-docs/content/definitions_to_custom_resources.md

 - A resource name
 - Zero or more arguments that define parameters and their default values;
-  if a default value was not specified, it was assumed to be `nil`
+  if a default value wasn't specified, it was assumed to be `nil`
 - A hash that could have been used within a definition's body to provide access to parameters and their values
 - The body of the definition